Hackers News Hackers News

 Emy Elsamnoudy

-These flaws allow attackers to trigger process crashes, leak sensitive information, and potentially execute arbitrary code by convincing a system to process a crafted PNG file.
+• These flaws enable attackers to cause system crashes, leak sensitive data, and potentially achieve arbitrary code execution by processing specially crafted PNG images.

 The Use-After-Free Flaw (CVE-2026-33416)